goodbuddyo/cra-react-redux02/README.md

 # React and Redux app built from CRA,

-# This app is created using an excellent tutorial by Pluralsight's talented instructor Cory House (http://www.pluralsight.com/author/cory-house) on Pluralsight
+# This app is based on create-react-app, and an excellent tutorial by Pluralsight's talented instructor Cory House (http://www.pluralsight.com/author/cory-house) on Pluralsight

 # This tutorial initially used a webserver configured from scratch including a mock api based on Express and json-server.
 However, because it was posted in 2021, there have since arisen 15 deprications in the initial set up so this version will be based on CRA.